 DOUBLE DRIVE – U-shaped driveway located off College Avenue at the main gates of the University; also known as GW Circle.

 DOWNTOWN – Downtown Fredericksburg, featuring shops, restaurants, and historic sites.

 EAGLE – UMW mascot.
-Additionally, shorthand used by many students for the residential building Eagle Landing.
+Additionally, a shorthand used by many students for the residential building Eagle Landing.